ruggeri/ninety_nine_cats/notes/14-transactions.md

   pass

 def cool_function_two():
+  # Do some stuff which doesn't need to be in the transaction

   # A context manager is anything with __enter__ and __exit__ methods.
   with transaction.atomic():
     # do some cool stuff
     pass

+  # When transaction over, do even more stuff that is slow.
+Maybe send
+  # an email?

 def cool_function_three():
   model = Model.objects.get(id=123)